-What causes cervical polyps?
+What causes them?

 The cause of cervical polyps is not entirely understood.
 They may result from infection.
-They can also result from long-term (chronic) inflammation, an abnormal response to an increase in estrogen levels, or congestion of blood vessels in the cervical canal.
+They may also result from long-term (chronic) inflammation, an abnormal response to an increase in estrogen levels, or congestion of blood vessels in the cervical canal.

 What are the symptoms?

-Cervical polyps may be inflamed and rarely can become infected, causing vaginal discharge of yellow or white mucus.
+And in some cases, cervical polyps may be inflamed and rarely can become infected, causing vaginal discharge of yellow or white mucus.

-How are they treated?
+How are cervical polyps treated?